just-dandi/dandi/packages/dandi/model-builder/README.md

 constructing and validating models defined using decorators from `@dandi/model`.

-While `ModelBuilder` can be used on its own, is used by several other Dandi packages to provide automatic construction and validation of data models:
+While `ModelBuilder` can be used on its own, it is used by several other Dandi packages to provide automatic construction and validation of data models: